microsoft/nlp-recipes/examples/model_explainability/README.md

 # Model Explainability

 This folder contains examples and best practices, written in Jupyter notebooks, for explaining and interpreting models.
-Being able to explain and understand machine learning models does not only help guiding further model improvements.
-More importantly, it's critical for gaining user's trust of the models and detecting biases caused by the training data.
+Being able to explain and understand machine learning models not only helps guiding further model improvements, but more importantly, it's critical for gaining users' trust in the models and detecting biases caused by the training data.

 ## Summary